Television in Thailand: Analog terrestrial television

-Currently, the traditional way of receiving television in Thailand is through analog terrestrial television; however, it has now largely been supplanted by digital providers.
-There are 6 channels; three of them are government public-owned by MCOT the 2 television channels terrestrial free-to-air Modernine TV and Channel 3.
-Channel 5 and BBTV Channel 7 are owned by Royal Thai Army, while NBT and Thai PBS are fully government-owned.
+The traditional way of receiving television in Thailand is through analog terrestrial television; however, it has now largely been supplanted by digital providers.
+There are 6 channels; three of them are government public-owned by MCOT the 2 television channels terrestrial free-to-air 9MCOT and Channel 3.
+RTA5 and BBTV Channel 7 are owned by Royal Thai Army, while NBT and Thai PBS are fully government-owned.
 Analog terrestrial transmissions were switched off in phases as part of the digital switchover, which was completed in 2020 in line with ASEAN recommendations.

 The independently run Provincial Public Relations Department Television Services were discontinued in 1988 when the National NBT TV feed from Bangkok, also operated by the Public Relations Department, became available to those provincial studios.
 Since then, local programming has been given a two-hour time slot each day in the schedule.